fry-guy/piboy-keymaps/README.md

 Lastly, after launching the game, users must remap the virtual keyboard in DosBox-Pure to the controller button whose default keyboard map is left-control in RetroArch.
 (Key 9 on the PiBoy DMG.)
 This can be done within the game from the retroarch system menu under "Controls --> Port 1 Controls."
 This step is required to enable virtual keyboard support in game.

-For a complete list of the new controls, see <a href="https://github.com/fry-guy/piboy-keymaps/blob/main/MM3 KEY GUIDE.txt">https://github.com/fry-guy/piboy-keymaps/blob/main/MM3_KEY_GUIDE.txt</a>.
+For a complete list of the new controls, see <a href="https://github.com/fry-guy/piboy-keymaps/blob/main/MM3 KEY GUIDE.txt">https://github.com/fry-guy/piboy-keymaps/blob/main/MM3 KEY GUIDE.txt</a>.

 <b>Might and Magic IV & V: World of Xeen</b>